sonakshireddy/Seq2Seq-Pytorch-REST_API/README.md

 ### Future Work
 1) Create more data and use it for training the model
 2) Get semantic similar sentences to the training data to increase the training data points
-2) Use BERT embeddings and train the model
+3) Use BERT embeddings and train the model
+4) Expand vocabulary of the model since it uses only the words in training as the vocab.
+(Bert Model can help with this)